Sign up for our weekly health tips, free guides and more

 Researchers showed (2019, Read, et al.) that zinc has vital role in anti-viral immunity.
 They showed that zinc inhibits something called RNA polymerase which is required by viruses to replicate, therefore exhibiting zinc’s potential role in defending the body against infection.
 Want to read more on how you can strengthen your immune system?
 We've got an ultimate guide that you can read right here.

 It’s pretty clear that providing your body with the nutrients, such as Vitamin C, Vitamin D and Zinc, is essential for proper physiological function.
-This is why we created the ultimate all-in-one Daily Immunity drink that contains 11 different vitamins, minerals and plant extracts including the highest active dose of vitamin C, D and zinc.
+That is why we created the ultimate all-in-one Daily Immunity drink that contains 11 different vitamins, minerals and plant extracts including the highest active dose of vitamin C, D and zinc.

 Try our new and improved Boost immunity drinks!
 Stress, travel, injuries, late nights & early mornings mean that sometimes we all need a boost!
 A healthier immune system means faster recovery - so you can...